An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and

-More precisely, we provide a comprehensive treatment of the system \eqref{newCH} by proving \begin{itemize} \item[(i)] existence, uniqueness and regularity of global weak/strong solutions under suitable assumptions on the nonlinear potentials $F$ and $G$, for both physically relevant cases with or without surface diffusion (see Theorems \ref{main1}, \ref{main1a}); \item[(ii)] long-time stabilization of the system, i.e., the uniqueness of asymptotic limit as $t\to+\infty$ for any bounded weak/strong solution (see Theorem \ref{main2}), and a characterization for the stability of local energy minimizers (see Theorem \ref{main3}). \end{itemize}
+More precisely, we provide a comprehensive treatment of problem \eqref{newCH} by proving \begin{itemize} \item[(i)] existence, uniqueness and regularity of global weak/strong solutions under suitable assumptions on the nonlinear potentials $F$ and $G$, for both physically relevant cases with or without surface diffusion (see Theorems \ref{main1}, \ref{main1a}); \item[(ii)] long-time behavior of the system, i.e., the uniqueness of asymptotic limit as $t\to+\infty$ for any bounded weak/strong solution (see Theorem \ref{main2}), and a characterization for the stability of local energy minimizers (see Theorem \ref{main3}). \end{itemize}